 The Snowline Caravan Park also has canoes for hire so if you are keen to get on that glassy water then it is a perfect way to tour the lake.
 You can also retn kayaks and Paddle Boards from Sacred Ride in Jindabyne It is an easy paddle across to one of the islands which gives the kids another adventure on their Thredbo holiday; exploring the desert island.

 10. Dead Horse Gap Star Gazing.
 If you live in a city you never really see the stars.
 While you are in the Snowy Mountains you should always take the opportunity to get outside at night when the sky is clear and look up.
 Anywhere is a good place to do it but the further you are away from any lights the better.

 If you want to see the Milky Way in all it’s splendour, drive up to Dead Horse Gap on on a clear moonless night, take your coat and hat, turn all the lights off and just wait 10 minutes for your eyes to become accustomed to the dark.
 You will not believe your eyes….

 These are some of the favourite Thredbo holiday activities we used to do with our kids.
 They were favourites because most of them were free or close to it and they are all really simple ways to connect with this beautiful part of the world in Autumn which is a lovely time to be here.
 Obviously there are plenty more, particularly all of the classic things like Hiking, Mountain Biking, Climbing Kosciuszko, Horse Riding, white water rafting etc… One thing is for sure, kids on a Thredbo holiday are never bored.

-We have our 3rd night free accommodation deals running throughout April this year so you can book accommodation for a family of 4 from as little as $390 for 3 nights.
+We have our 3rd night free accommodation deals running throughout April excluding the Easter Weekend.
+You can book accommodation for a family of 4 from as little as $440 for 3 nights.
 Call us on 1800 020 598 or book online.